 High school students may, if necessary, withdraw from semester courses until one week after the first reporting period in the semester without having the grade in the course registered with the Department of Education.
-They are encouraged to enrol in a distance education course to make up for, or partially make up for, the lost credit.
-Calvin Christian School will cover the cost of one (1.0) credit of distance education material and enrolment for each high school year.
+They are encouraged to enroll in an InformNet course to make up for the lost credit.